 The Company's share capital structure consists of ordinary shares and subscription shares of no par value.
-The ordinary shares have the prospect of capital appreciation and depreciation.
+The ordinary shares have the prospect of capital appreciation.
 The subscription shares hold the right to acquire ordinary shares per the published unaudited NAV as the close of business on the agreed upon date plus a premium depending on the year in which they are exercised.

-During the year the Company issued 6,660,000 ordinary shares (2017: nil).
-The Company concluded the issue of the subscription shares via the proposed bonus issue on 13 December 2017.
-Further information on the bonus issue is included within the Corporate Summary on page 3 and further information on the shares in issue is included with the financial highlights on page 6.
+During the year the Company issued 733,388 ordinary shares (2018: 6,660,000).
+Further information on the shares in issue is included with the financial highlights on page 5.